BobMakhlin/Skedly/README.md

 ## Known issues

-Switching timezone via the header input in real time, sometimes leads to inconsistent datetime conversions in mat-datetimepickers.
+Switching timezone via the header input in real time sometimes leads to inconsistent datetime conversions in mat-datetimepickers.
 Consider using moment and appropriate adapter instead of relying on JS-native Dates and Luxon's conversions under the hood.